Female Farmworkers Say They Stand With Hollywood Actresses Against Assault. They Need Solidarity Too

 The devastatingly high rates of sexual assault in agriculture have been well documented, but few mechanisms have been implemented to end the violence.
 (Though Greg Asbed, an organizer who helped develop one successful model, received a MacArthur genius grant for his work last month.)

-"Countless farmworker women across our country suffer in silence," the workers wrote, in part because of the lack of clout they wield in the public consciousness.
+"Countless farmworker women across our country suffer in silence," the workers wrote, in part because of their lack of clout in the public consciousness.

 "We do not work under bright stage lights or on the big screen," they wrote.
 "We work in the shadows of society in isolated fields and packinghouses, that are out of sight and out of mind for most people in this country."